ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > music.

 Maria’s personal status doesn’t not have any bearing on the validity her claims.
 Juan’s statements are irrelevant.
-What should be attacked is Maria’s argument, and not her personal standings.
+What should be attacked is Maria’s argument, and not her personal standing.

 <a name="tuquoque"></a> Tu quoque